 What attracted me to Walk the Plank?

-I love the scale of its work and its boundless imagination.
 The events we pull off show real theatrical audacity.
 And I love the way our work is designed to engage with people and communities to give them a sense of pride in who they are and where they come from.

 What do I get up to outside work?